 In 2009, Republican state leadership denied our vital Texas schools more than $3 billion in federal aid—in other words, federal dollars made not a dime of difference to our schoolchildren and our teachers.
 To prevent such budgeting games from reoccurring, I worked with the Democratic Texas Congressional Delegation to secure special protections to ensure federal aid to education actually helped Texas school children.
 Despite repeated attacks and threats from Governor Perry and others and ultimate repeal by a new majority of the House of Representatives, the “Doggett Amendment,” as the Governor derided it, had some positive impact.
 The amendment prevented the federal money from being hijacked into the Texas appropriation process where it almost certainly would have been used to hide cuts to public education made by the Texas Legislature in its budget for the upcoming biennium.
 In addition, the amendment drew attention to the meager amount the State was promising for public education.
 In the end, over $830 million in federal funds moved directly from TEA to local schools across Texas.

 I have been a vocal advocate for a tax code reform that works for working families and have fought tax loopholes that favor Wall Street and special interests at the expense of ordinary taxpayers.
-This March, I was featured in a CBS News 60 Minutes segment by Lesley Stahl regarding my efforts to address multinational corporate tax abuse, having authored several bills to close corporate tax loopholes.
+I was featured in a CBS News 60 Minutes segment by Lesley Stahl regarding my efforts to address multinational corporate tax abuse, having authored several bills to close corporate tax loopholes.
 I have also been a leading advocate of greater scrutiny of spending through the Tax Code to ensure taxpayers are getting the most “bang-for-the-buck” from tax expenditures.

 Wall Street Reform